xiongfh2008/pdf.ToolkitLife/CONTRIBUTING.md

-# Contributing to BentoPDF
+# Contributing to PDFToolkit

-First off, thank you for considering contributing to **BentoPDF**!
+First off, thank you for considering contributing to **PDFToolkit**!
 Your help makes this project better for everyone.

 This document outlines how to contribute, report issues, and get involved in the project.